mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 Starting with Python 3.8.0, a Positional-Only parameters mechanism was added.
 The details are captured in [PEP-570](https://www.python.org/dev/peps/pep-0570/)

-Similar to the `*` delimiter in Python 3.0.0 for Keyword-Only args), a `/` delimiter was added to clearly delineate Positional-Only (or conversely Keyword-Only args) in function of method definitions.
+Similar to the `*` delimiter in Python 3.0.0 for Keyword-Only args), a `/` delimiter was added to clearly delineate Positional-Only (or conversely Keyword-Only args) in function or method definitions.
 This makes the three cases of function arguments unambigious in how they should be called.

 Here's a few examples: